DaeyoungKang/Getting-and-Cleaning-Data/README.md

   summarise_at(names(dataMeanStd)[-(1:2)], mean)
 ```
 * I used `group_by()` and `summarise_at()` functions in `dplyr` package.
-* `dataTidy` is final result of the Step 5.
+* `dataTidy` is result of the Step 5.

-### Exporting data sets
+### Exporting the data sets
 -------------
 ```
 write.csv(dataMeanStd, "/Users/gd/Library/CloudStorage/Dropbox/DataScience/03GettingAndCleaningData/Course/dataMeanStd.csv")
 write.csv(dataTidy, "/Users/gd/Library/CloudStorage/Dropbox/DataScience/03GettingAndCleaningData/Course/dataTidy.csv")
 ```
-* I export the data as .csv format.
-You can see the files in this repository.
+* I export the data sets as .csv format.
+You can see following files in this repository.
 * `dataMeanStd.csv`: The data set in Step 4.
 * `dataTidy.csv`: The data set in Step 5 (A second, independent tidy data set with the average of each variable for each activity and each subject).